-Yes, Jesus was in church with us last Sunday.
-He's in church with us today.
-As we see in today's Scripture passage, Jesus just keeps showing up in the gathering of his followers.
+Today, Jesus is once again in church with us.
+As we see in today's text, Jesus just keeps showing up in the gathering of his followers.
 Of course not all the followers who were here last Sunday are here today.
 That's one of the reasons why, in some parts of the Christian faith, this first Sunday after Easter is called "Low Sunday."
 The expression highlights the contrast between the great and glorious celebration of Easter Day and the more toned down period that follows.
 There's usually not the same buzz in the church sanctuary.
 Attendance drops.
-Offerings decline some.
+Offerings may decline some.
+Decorations start getting taken down.
 There's a sense of leaving the empty tomb behind and returning to the more mundane, ordinary, and unspectacular patterns and struggles of the everyday, especially within the life of the church.

-A blog at the Acton Institute has collected some interesting facts about Easter.
+A blog at the Acton Institute once collected some interesting facts about Easter.
 For one thing, if patterns held, more Americans searched for "church" on Google during the week leading up to Easter than any other week in the year.
 Secondly, the major television networks, which also pay attention to these patterns, run more overtly Christian programming during the primetime slot on Easter Sunday.
 And thirdly, Easter spending will be huge.
 Americans spend more on candy for Easter than for Halloween.
-A couple of years ago, the average American celebrating Easter spent \$28.11 on candy.2 I'm guessing that figure has probably increased.
+A few years ago, the average American celebrating Easter spent \$28.11 on candy.2 I'm guessing that figure has probably increased, especially with recent inflation trends.

 But keep in mind that some of the best savings on candy happens after Easter.
 I confirmed that during a trip to the Bryans Road Food Lion earlier this week.
-Just around the corner, as soon as I walked in the door, were the discount shelves.
-All Easter candy and other Easter-related merchandise 50 percent off!
-I left the store with bananas, Triscuits, a bag of Reese's Easter Peanut Butter Eggs, and a bag of Hershey's Easter Kisses.
+If you shop there, you may remember that just around the corner, as soon as you walk in the door, are some of the discount shelves.
+They had plenty of Easter baskets and stuffed bunnies left.
+But the candy selection looked pretty skimpy this year.
+All the Reese's Peanut Butter Eggs had been purchased.